Professional Culinary Arts and Hospitality

-The primary mission of the Commercial Foods and Culinary Arts program is to provide quality educational training designed to meet the current and future needs of the food industry.
+The primary mission of the Professional Culinary Arts and Hospitality program is to provide quality educational training designed to meet the current and future needs of the food industry.

 Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the culinary arts field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.

-The Commercial Foods & Culinary Arts program provides students with the technical knowledge and skills for employment as cooks, bakers and/or food preparation workers in the Commercial Foods and Culinary Arts industry.
+The Professional Culinary Arts and Hospitality program provides students with the technical knowledge and skills for employment as cooks, bakers and/or food preparation workers in the Professional Culinary Arts and Hospitality industry.
 Instruction includes a combination of classroom theory and practical experience.
 The program also provides supplemental training for persons previously or currently employed in Food Service Occupations.
 Students who successfully complete the requirements of this program may receive college credits toward an Associate in Science degree at Miami Dade College, and credit for advanced standing at Johnson & Wales University.
 Students are encouraged to join SkillsUSA and eligible students may be nominated by their teachers to join the National Vocational-Technical Honor Society.

 - Breads and Rolls